-SimMan 3G provides students with a safe learning environment in helping students get comfortable with some real life situations they may be faced with in their professional career.
+SimMan 3G (also known as "Simon" to the pharmacy students) provides students with a safe learning environment in helping students get comfortable with some real life situations they may be faced with in their professional career.

-The SimMan 3G is a robot that can talk, cry, sweat, bleed, convulse, breathe, and do any number of other things that humans do when our bodies are malfunctioning.
+Simon is a life-size robot that can talk, cry, sweat, bleed, convulse, breathe, and do any number of other things that humans do when our bodies are malfunctioning.

 Faculty Members Establish Collaborative Diabetes Clinic

 Grant Funding: The impact of a pharmacist-run diabetes self-management program on patient self-management activation and healthy behavior in an underserved patient population.
 Funded by the 2010 ACCP Ambulatory Care PRN Grant.

 Within the last year, three pharmacist faculty members (Drs.
 Ernsthausen, Dauterman and Perry) at The University of Findlay College of Pharmacy have collaborated with the Wood County Health Department (WCHD) in Bowling Green, Ohio to establish a pharmacist-physician diabetes collaborative practice clinic as a part of the Patient Safety and Clinical Pharmacy Services Collaborative (PSPC).
 The PSPC program was developed by the Health Resources and Services Administration (HRSA) division of the U.S. Department of Health and Human Services.
 The mission of PSPC is to integrate evidence-based clinical pharmacy services into the care and management of high-risk, high-cost, complex patients.